usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 26 %}
 {% asset design-standards/fig_26_two_hinged_doors.gif alt="" %}
 {% figcaption %}
-<strong>Two Hinged Doors in Series.</strong>
+<p><strong>Two Hinged Doors in Series.</strong>
 The minimum space between two hinged or pivoted doors in series shall be 48 inches (1220 mm) plus the width of any door swinging into the space.
-Doors in series shall swing either in the same direction or away from the space between the doors.
+Doors in series shall swing either in the same direction or away from the space between the doors.</p>
 {% endfigcaption %}
 {% endfigure %}